 - You will be notified and invited to apply to position(s) for which you are certified and have been identified as “hard-to-fill.”
 Principals will interview you, and if you are offered and accept a position, you will receive an email from Talent & Professional Growth Systems with time-sensitive actions steps you must complete with Nevada PERS and the WCSD TPGS Department.

 - You will then be contacted by a TPGS Technician to schedule your onboarding and orientation.

 1. Complete or update your classified/ESP employment application online

 2. Apply to the assignment(s) you are interested in.
 You do not need to have experience or training in these areas; we will train you.

-3. Hiring managers will contact you for an interview and if you are hired, you will come to Human Resources for fingerprinting and orientation, then you can start training and working
+3. Hiring managers will contact you for an interview and if you are hired, you will come to Talent & Professional Growth Systems for fingerprinting and orientation, then you can start training and working.

 What will I be paid if I come back on Critical Needs?